Marquette vs. Wisconsin College Basketball Predictions & Picks - December 2

 Marquette vs. Wisconsin Predictions & Picks: Spread, Total - December 2

-Saturday's game that pits the No. 3 Marquette Golden Eagles (6-1) versus the Wisconsin Badgers (5-2) at Kohl Center is expected to be a tight matchup based on our computer prediction, which projects a final score of 73-70 in favor of Marquette.
-Game time is at 12:30 PM ET on December 2.
+Saturday's game between the No. 3 Marquette Golden Eagles (6-1) and Wisconsin Badgers (5-2) at Kohl Center should be a tight matchup, as our computer prediction projects a final score of 73-70, with Marquette securing the victory.
+Tipoff is at 12:30 PM ET on December 2.

-Based on our computer prediction, Marquette is projected to cover the point spread (2.5) versus Wisconsin.
-The two teams are expected to eclipse the 139.5 total.
+Based on our computer prediction, Wisconsin is a good bet to cover the point spread, which currently sits at 3.5.
+The two sides are projected to go over the 139.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!